 Wires, wires and more wires:

-When it comes to the above paragraph about lamps, make sure to pack at least a couple extension cords in case those lamp plugs don’t reach the nearest outlet.
-While on this topic, hopefully during your packing process you labeled all of your wires or packed them with the appliance they go into so you aren’t left with a box full of random wires.
-While on this topic, it’s a good idea to pack a surge protector or power strip for areas around television consoles and desktop computers where you’ll likely have multiple things that need to be plugged in close to each other.
+Make sure to pack at least a couple extension cords in case those lamp plugs don’t reach the nearest outlet.
+Hopefully, during your packing process, you labeled all of your wires or packed them with the appliance they go into so you aren’t left with a box full of random wires.
+It’s also a good idea to pack a surge protector or power strip for areas around television consoles and desktop computers where you’ll likely have multiple things that need to be plugged in close to each other.
 While a power strip simply allows you to plug multiple things into one outlet, a surge protector will protect your devices in the event of a power spike.
-It’s always a good idea to grab a couple packs of AAA and AA batteries for things like remotes and household appliances that might require them.
+It’s always a good idea to grab a couple of packs of AAA and AA batteries for things like remotes and household appliances that might require them.

-If you packed all of your hangers for your move that’s great, it will make the unpacking process that much easier.
-Consider buying an extra set of hangers to have on hand just in case.
+Even if you packed all of your hangers for your move, consider buying an extra set of hangers.
 Things like plastic bins or vacuum storage bags are great if you’re conserving space (as is usually the case in NYC apartments).
 These also make storing away those winter or summer clothes when they’re out of season that much easier.
-Make sure if you packed plastic bins they fit under your bed or within your new closets which may not be as spacious as your old ones.
-This would also be a chance, especially when downsizing, if a storage unit would be helpful for your move.
+Make sure if you packed plastic bins they fit under your bed or within your new closets.
+This would also be a chance, especially when downsizing if a storage unit would be helpful for your move.
 FlatRate offers storage solutions of all shapes and sizes, and we even have an entire article devoted to it on our blog.

-This is where we’re putting items like a tool kit.
-As handy as that wrench is that comes with Ikea furniture (read as: not at all handy) a basic tool kit that includes a hammer, screw driver set (Phillips head and standard), the all important adjustable wrench and pliers, nails, screws and potentially a drill with bits which makes the process of hanging things on your walls (a must for making an apartment or house into a comfy home).
-If you’re renting an apartment, consider sticky hanging hooks rather than nails so you can receive your entire security deposit back in the event you need to move out.
-A box cutter could come in handy here as well considering you may have a bunch of moving boxes to break down.
+A basic tool kit includes a hammer, screwdriver set, an adjustable wrench and pliers, nails, screws and potentially a drill.
+Having this on hand will make the process of hanging things on your walls easier.
+If you’re renting an apartment, consider sticky hanging hooks rather than nails.
+Doing this will increase the possibility of receiving your entire security deposit back when you move out.
+Adding a box cutter will come in handy considering you may have many moving boxes to break down.

-When it comes to security essentials, we’re also putting them in the miscellaneous portion of this post because they may not apply to everyone.
-If you’re living in a building with a doorman who has to announce guests when they arrive you’re in a different situation than someone who just moved into a new house.
-If you fall somewhere in between, like an apartment building without a doorman or other security measure other than a key to get in, consider changing at least one of the locks from the previous owners as they still may have key copies and landlords rarely change the locks before move in.
-It’s easy enough to unscrew your locks and replace them with new ones (especially if you packed or bought a basic tool kit), but hiring a locksmith isn’t as expensive if they are just changing a lock which usually only takes about 15 minutes for a professional with a drill.
+Living in a building with a doorman is a different situation than living in a house.
+If you live in an apartment building without a doorman, consider changing at least one of the locks.
+The previous tenants (or their friends) may have key copies, and landlords rarely change locks.
+It’s easy enough to unscrew your locks and replace them with new ones.
+If you need to hire a locksmith, it isn’t as expensive if they are just changing a lock.
+Lock changes usually only take about 15 minutes.